e271828e/Flight.jl/docs/notes/design/framework_spec.md

 A GPS receiver emitting at 1 Hz, a bus schedule, an ADC pipeline's fixed conversion offset are as intrinsic to the assembly as its wiring.
-Forcing them to the root breaks encapsulation, since the root would have to know device internals to re-declare them.
+Forcing them to the root breaks encapsulation, since the root would have to know instrument internals to re-declare them.

 "Run the controller at 400 Hz in this study" remains a deployment choice, and the existing idiom remains its answer: the assembly exposes its multiplier as a